 Digital Object Identifier (DOI)

 Moretti, Milena; Zoli, Michele; George, Andrew A.; Lukas, Ronald J.; Pistillo, Francesco; Maskos, Uwe; Whiteaker, Paul; and Gotti, Cecilia, "The Novel Î±7Î²2-Nicotinic Acetylcholine Receptor Subtype Is Expressed In Mouse And Human Basal Forebrain: Biochemical And Pharmacological Characterization" (2014).
-Neurobiology.
+Translational Neuroscience.
 283.